LinuxAtDuke/Intro-to-MySQL/README.md

   * Take some free time to play around with queries we've talked about above...

 <a name='unit6'></a>
-## Unit 6: Evaluating basic security and performance
+## Unit 6: Useful ancillary information

   * sudo -- allows certain commands to be run with elevated privileges.
 First, without: